virtapp/kubernetes-neuVector-runtime-security/README.md

-✅ Policy-as-Code ( You can define and enforce behavioral security policies as Kubernetes CRDs ) ✅ Zero-Trust Network Security ( Microsegmentation of container-to-container communications ) ✅ Admission Control ( Validates image scanning or labels before workload deployment ) ✅ UI and CLI Support ( You can manage policies and view events via a web UI or through Knative CRDs )
+✅ Policy-as-Code ( You can define and enforce behavioral security policies as Kubernetes CRDs ) ✅ Zero-Trust Network Security ( Microsegmentation of container-to-container communications ) ✅ Admission Control ( Validates image scanning or labels before workload deployment ) ✅ UI and CLI Support ( You can manage policies and view events via a web UI )

 ```